Do Go On - 337 - The History of April Fools Day

 But also gross.

-Disgusting me thinking about it too much,
+Discussing me thinking about it too much, but I love Bluetooth so much.

-when you think about it too much.
+Almost anything is disgusting when you think about it too much.

 Yeah.